 For the onboard audio, the Z790 Apex Encore comes with the SupremeFX features the ALC4080 codec, enabling playback at an impressive 32-bit/384 kHz resolution as ASUS claims.
 The front-panel sound, on the other hand, is enhanced through an advanced Savitech amplifier, ensuring your gaming headsets and high-quality headphones provide an immersive and rich audio experience.

-Looking at the rear I/O panel, we can see the usual BIOS flashback button and clear CMOS button that comes in really handy during overclocking sessions, a pair of PS/2 ports for PS/2 keyboard and mouse, 4 x USB 3.2 Gen1 ports, 5 x USB 3.2 Gen2 type-A ports, a USB 3.2 Gen2x2 USB type-C port, 2.5GbE LAN port, Wi-Fi 7 module with Q-Antenna design, and the audio jacks.
+Looking at the rear I/O panel, we can see the usual BIOS flashback button and clear CMOS button that comes in handy during overclocking sessions, a pair of PS/2 ports for PS/2 keyboard and mouse, 4 x USB 3.2 Gen1 ports, 5 x USB 3.2 Gen2 type-A ports, a USB 3.2 Gen2x2 USB type-C port, 2.5GbE LAN port, Wi-Fi 7 module with Q-Antenna design, and the audio jacks.
+As the

 BIOS